-Mr. Harrington called the teleconference meeting to order at 9:05 AM having declared a quorum present.
-Mr. Harrington addressed the board for any comments on the board minutes for June.
-A motion to approve the minutes was made by Mr. Bailey and seconded by Mr. Tabori the motion passed.
+Mr. Harrington having declared a quorum present addressed the board for any comments on the board minutes for July.
+A motion to approve the minutes was made by Mr. Bailey and seconded by Ms. Barron the motion passed.

 Treasurer's Report